null Skip to main content

 • Disorientation and loss of coordination: Higher-voltage stun guns can cause temporary confusion.

-• 1 second: Sharp sting with slight muscle tightening.
+• 1 second: A sharp sting with slight muscle tightening.

 • 2–3 seconds: Noticeable disorientation, muscle spasms, and temporary weakness.